Money is a tool.

 Sometimes one source falters; that’s life.
 The stock market crashes.
 Businesses have bad months or even bad years.
 But by diversifying their income, wealthy people reduce their risk and spread their nest eggs among many baskets.

 Start with these passive income stream ideas as you start diversifying your own income.
-And read this guide on earning money online using passive strategies like affiliate marketing or opening a Shopify store.
+For active income, read this guide on earning money online using passive strategies like affiliate marketing or opening a Shopify store.